systemsvsp/open-online-edu/README.md

-# Open Online Education Collaboration and Learning Environment (Sakai CLE)
+# Open Online Education Collaboration and Learning Environment (OOEDU LMS)

 This is the source code for the OOEdu.